Natural Dog Health Remedies

 Dogs neutered before puberty cannot produce the male hormone testosterone, without which the prostate gland does not develop.
 If a dog is neutered after maturity, the gland will shrink to less that one-fourth of its previous size and cease functioning within a few months.

 On the other hand, many intact dogs develop some form of prostate problems when they become older, although problems can arise in much younger dogs (sometimes as young one to two years old) if they are intact but are sexually inactive.
-Generally speaking, however, prostate problems in dogs start appearing when the dogs are around 6.

-Common Dog Prostate Problems
+Common Prostate Problems in Dogs

 Prostate Enlargement

-Enlargement of the prostate, medically known as benign prostatic hyperplasia (BPH), or prostate hypertrophy, is by far the most common prostate problem among intact male dogs.
-It is not cancerous but a normal aging process of the gland.
-As such, this canine prostate problem affects almost all intact dogs over 4-5 years of age.
 When the prostate is starting to swell, it presses against the rectum, causing discomfort.
 If untreated, and when the gland continues to enlarge, it very often causes problem with both urination and defecation.

 Inflammation

-Another common prostate problem in dogs is inflammation, which may be caused by bacterial infections.
 Bacteria can get into the prostate via the blood system or from the urinary tract.
 When inflammation is present, you can find blood in your dog's urine.
 The blood will come at the end of urination rather than throughout urination.

 Prostate Cancer

-Prostate cancer is uncommon in dogs.
-However, when they do occur, they are usually malignant and potentially life threatening.
 It is difficult to control or treat due to the delicate location of this gland (around the junction of the bladder and the urethra).
 Surgical removal of the prostate in dogs may result in urinary incontinence.
-Only short-term remission and/or relief is possible through radiation and medical therapy.

 Signs of Dog Prostate Problems

-Dog Prostate Problems Dogs with prostate problems show some of the following signs:
+Dogs with prostate problems show some of the following signs:

 Conventional Treatment of Dog Prostate Problems